imt-mobisyst/tiledland/BOARD.md

 - [x] Initialize with hackagames.tiled
 - [x] Initialize artist rendering
-- [x] New Structure: core (Scene, Tiles and Bodies), geometry and artist
+- [x] New Structure: core (Scene, Tiles and Agents), geometry and artist
 - [-] Remove dependancies to hacka.py (But test hacka.py compatibility)

-## Scene, Tiles and Bodies :
+## Scene, Tiles and Agents :

-- [x] Bodies: Position, clock-position and Shape
+- [x] Agents: Position, clock-position and Shape
-- [x] Scene as collection of: Bodies, structured on Tiles
+- [x] Scene as collection of: Agents, structured on Tiles
 - [x] Tiles as collection of: Abstract Thinks
-- [x] Abstraction on Scene: Bodies could be anything...
+- [x] Abstraction on Scene: Agents could be anything...
-- [ ] Bodies: update position and Shape function (auto-centering)
+- [ ] Agents: update position and Shape function (auto-centering)

 ## Documentation :